• Urological self-tests

 Self-test Incontinence

 Please answer each question as honestly as possible to get an accurate picture of your situation.
-The questionnaire can also be printed if you prefer to fill it out offline.
+The questionnaire can be printed out after answering all questions and brought to your urological appointment if necessary.

 1. How often do you unintentionally lose urine?